madhurimamalla/Help-a-Bake/README.md

 * Handle error cases in Android.
 * Add a widget to your app experience.
 * Leverage a third-party library in your app.
-* Use Fragments to create a responsive design that works on phones and tablets.
+* Use Fragments to create a responsive design that works both on phones and tablets.

 ### Screenshots from the implemented Android app:
 #### For a phone